ngi-nix/ngipkgs/README.md

 and provides automatically tested example NixOS configurations.

 NGIpkgs was created as part of [Summer of Nix], organised by the [NixOS Foundation].
-NGIpkgs was created as a small  [Summer of Nix], organised by the [NixOS Foundation].

 [Nix]: https://github.com/NixOS/nix
 [repology]: https://repology.org/repositories/graphs